veracity/veracity-documentation/sections/dataplatform/query/EventConsumer.md

 - [Query events](eventqueryapi.md).

 ## How to consume events from the queue
 There are several options for how to consume the events.
-The following patterns are explained and code examples exist on github
+The following patterns are explained and code examples exist on github.

 - [Service Bus consumer using Azure Functions](ServiceBusConsumerAzureFunction.md).
 This guide will walk you through the process of creating a new Azure Function that uses a Service Bus trigger to consume messages in real-time.
 Code example written in C#.
 - [Service Bus consumer using WebPubSub](ServiceBusConsumerWebPubSub.md).
 This tutorial will guide you through the process of creating a single page application (SPA) that connects to an Azure ServiceBus queue and consumes messages in real-time via a WebSocket connection.